Postgraduate Residency Program Details: North York General Hospital

 - Be linked with an obstetrics preceptor who you work with a minimum of one half-day/week during block time.

-- Four weeks dedicated to the Family Medicine Hospitalist ward.
-You will follow six to ten patients under the supervision of one of the FM hospitalists.
+- You will follow six to ten inpatients under the supervision of one of the FM Hospitalists.

-Surgeons are keenly aware of what a FM resident needs to know.
+Surgeons are keenly aware of what an FM resident needs to know.
 You will: